Tackling Care Experienced Youth Crime

-- Care-experienced children make up half of those placed in youth custody.
+- Care experienced children make up 50% of those placed in youth custody.

 - The police in England and Wales received 23,000 callouts from children’s homes during 2018.

-- Around a quarter of all identified or suspected trafficked children were missing from care.
+- In 2017, 27% of all identified or suspected trafficked children went missing from care.

-- A recent serious case review into the shooting of a 14-year-old boy found that because of perceived gang involvement, professionals failed to identify him as a victim rather than a criminal.
+- A recent case review into the shooting of a 14-year-old boy determined that because of perceived gang involvement, professionals failed to identify him as a victim rather than a criminal.

-- As of May 2020, over half of children held in custody were from Black, Asian, and ethnic minority backgrounds.
+- As of May 2020, over 50% of children held in custody were from Black, Asian, and ethnic minority backgrounds.

-- Three quarters of employers in the UK admit they would discriminate against young people who disclose their criminal record at an early stage.
+- 75% of employers in the UK admit they would discriminate against young people who disclose their criminal record at an early stage.

-- In Surrey, their youth restorative intervention programme has seen a 92% decrease in first time entrants to the youth justice system.
+- In Surrey, the introduction of a youth restorative intervention programme has seen a 92% decrease in first time entrants to the youth justice system.

 - Over the last ten years, the average custodial sentence length given to children increased by more than six months, from 11.4 to 17.7 months.

-- The UN Committee on the Rights of the Child has indicated that 12 years should be the ‘absolute minimum’ age at which children become liable to criminal proceedings.
+- The UN Committee on the Rights of the Child has indicated that the age of 12 should be the ‘absolute minimum’ age at which children become criminally liable for their behaviour.
+Across England and Wales, children can be criminally prosecuted from the age of 10.

-NYAS’ Trouble with the Law campaign is calling on all Police and Crime Commissioner candidates and
+NYAS’ Trouble with the Law campaign is calling on all Police and Crime Commissioners as well as mayors with policing responsibilities for their support.

 - To never make policies about them, without them.